wolfgangasdf/iqp-book/perdiodic-system.md

 Why do we need both?
 If we think about the two $(2p)^2$ electroncs, they could be either in the triplet or singlet state - the term symbol will clarify this.

+The table shows the first few elements, where the shells are filled up ordinarily.

 | Z | element | configuration | term symbol |
 |---|---|---|---|
 | 1 | H | $(1s)$ | $^2S_{1/2}$ |